PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/040-advanced/020-multisig/index.md

 When a multisig is created by calling `multisig::create_multisig`:

 1. It's automatically added as a secondary key to the creator's identity.
-Optionally the creator can assign [secondary key permissions](/identity/advanced/secondary-keys/#secondary-key-permissions) to the multisig when creating.
+Optionally the creator can assign [secondary key permissions](/identity/advanced/secondary-keys/#secondary-key-permissions) to the multisig when creating — but only if the caller is the **primary key** of the creator's identity.
+A secondary key can also call `create_multisig`, but only without specifying custom permissions (the new multisig signer key is then created with empty permissions); passing custom permissions from a secondary key is rejected with `KeyNotAllowed`.
 2. The creator's identity becomes the paying identity
 3. Authorization requests are sent to all designated signers
 4. Signers must accept their authorizations before participating